 TV Media Buying

 Media planning is crucial to the success of your TV advertising campaign.
-Toast have developed unique relationships with regular partners to ensure the TV ads we create get seen by the right people, at the right time and on the right channels.
+Toast build bespoke media packages to ensure the TV ads we create get seen by the right people, at the right time and on the right channels.
 Before setting out to build a successful TV advertising campaign a solid media planning strategy must be worked out first.
 Deciding which TV channels offer the best fit with your brand’s demographic makes sure your TV media buying budget is being spent wisely.

 Some guide TV media figures